semgrep/semgrep-docs/docs/semgrep-appsec-platform/azure-pr-comments.md

 ### Prerequisites

+Semgrep currently supports repositories hosted by Azure DevOps Cloud.

 In addition to finishing the previous steps in your deployment journey, it is recommended to have completed a **full scan** on your **default branch** for the repository in which you want to receive comments.

 ### Confirm your Semgrep account's connection

-PR comments are enabled by default for users who have connected their GitLab organization (org) to Semgrep AppSec Platform.
+PR comments are enabled by default for users who have connected their Azure DevOps organization (org) to Semgrep AppSec Platform.
 Confirm that you have the correct connection and access:

 1. In your Semgrep AppSec Platform account, click **Settings > Source code managers**.
 2. Check that an entry for your Azure DevOps org exists and is correct.